akoenig/gulp.plugin.zsh/README.md

 # gulp-autocompletion-zsh

-> Autocompletion for your gulp tasks in the Z-Shell (zsh).
+> Autocompletion for your gulp.js tasks in the Z-Shell (zsh).

 ## Installation